 The danger of including the entire exec team is it can lead to decision-making by consensus and tight “coupling” where the goal state is tightly aligned exec teams around a shared understanding of the company strategy, but only loose “coupling” across functions.
-You want people to focus and “play their position” without getting overly engaged in other folks’ area of expertise.
+You want people to focus and “play their position” and not engage too deeply in other product leaders’ areas.

 There is real tension in managing the attendees.
 I’ve found myself throwing uninvited guests out of the room at the beginning of the day — you can call them wedding crashers.
-Too many people in the room turns the meeting into a grandstanding event and reduces meaningful discussion and debate.
+Too many people in the room turn the meeting into a grandstanding event and reduce meaningful discussion and debate.

 Advance work for the meeting

 Today, I like to have the product leaders publish their work the day before the meeting.
-The Product leaders typically use Google Docs or Slides to share their best thinking and participants are expected to read the materials in advance, and to comment online with thoughts or questions.
-The next day at the meeting, the product leaders present a subset of their published materials with the goal of using half their allotted time for presentation, and half for discussion and debate.
+The Product leaders typically use Google Docs or Slides to share their best thinking and participants are expected to read the materials in advance and to comment online with thoughts or questions.
+The next day at the meeting, the product leaders present a subset of their work with the goal of using half their allotted time for presentation and half for discussion and debate.

 The expectation is that all attendees will participate aggressively via both the pre-reading and during the meeting itself.
 There’s no room for bystanders.
 If you want to play, you’ve got to pay.

-Depending on the size of your product organization, the quarterly product strategy meeting can range from two hours to an all-day meeting — it largely depends on how many swim lanes your product organization has.
+Depending on the size of your product organization, the quarterly product strategy meeting can range from two hours to an all-day session.
+The length depends on how many swimlanes your product organization has.
 Regardless, the agenda looks something like this:

 Intro: by the Head of Product (30 minutes)

-- Why we’re here (articulating goals of meeting)
+- Why we’re here (articulating goals of the meeting)

 - Key issues to focus on today (abstracted from the pre-read)